stellar/actions/README-rust-release.md

     - Updates the version of all crates in the repo to the input version.
     - Create a branch with name `release/v<version>`.
     - Open a PR for the branch to merge to `main`.

-_Note that this part of the release process does not yet support releasing from a non-main branch.
-See [#23](https://github.com/stellar/actions/issues/23) for more information._

 ## 2. Review PR